acumos/system-integration/docs/oneclick-deploy/developer-guide.rst

   which may also require Acumos/upstream chart updates, if Helm v3 is not backward-compatible with current charts
-* investigations consider how the Acumos platform can be deployed using a hierachical Helm chart, or a set of them with a minimal values discovery capability, as needed to publish significant values to subsequent charts
+* investigations consider how the Acumos platform can be deployed using a hierarchical Helm chart, or a set of them with a minimal values discovery capability, as needed to publish significant values to subsequent charts
 * investigations consider whether Acumos as a complex multi-component / multi-subsystem platform, might better benefit from management methods more